Evaniella californica

 ensign wasp

-Evaniella californica is a of in the Evaniidae, first described by William Harris Ashmead in 1901.
+Evaniella californica is a of ensign in the Evaniidae, first described by William Harris Ashmead in 1901.
 The species is to North America and represents one of approximately 20 recognized species in the Evaniella.
 Ensign wasps are characterized by their distinctive metasomal and are known for their association with as for larval development.
-The specific epithet "californica" suggests the locality or primary distribution is associated with California, though records indicate broader North occurrence.
+The specific epithet "californica" suggests the type locality or primary distribution is associated with California, though records indicate broader North American occurrence.

 Evaniella californica by (c) Don Loarie, some rights reserved (CC BY), uploaded by Don Loarie.
 Used under a CC-BY license.